Jack Eadon is an incredible survivor of five epidermoid brain tumor surgeries.

 Diagnosed at an early age in 1978, Jack had four surgeries before his epidermoid brain tumor was completely excised with the fifth surgery in 2010.
 His battle with the epidermoid brain tumor has been challenging, yet he remains determine and lives daily the Epidermoid Brain Tumor Society’s refrain of “Keep on keeping on. . .”

 Never one to give up, Jack has taken therapy since 2010 to be able to swallow again.
 In 2012 Jack visited the swallowing team at University of California at Davis and participated in a high level “boot camp” for swallowing deficits.
 His latest therapy was a 2015 trip to New Zealand to have dysphagia evaluation and treatment by a highly recommended team at Eats Clinic, headed by Dr. Maggie-Lee Huckabee.
-Jack, a prolific author who writes a good story, sent photos and reports back to EBTS, of his hard work with the Eats Clinic Team.
+Jack, a prolific author who writes a good story, sent reports with photos back to EBTS, of his tough work with the Eats Clinic Team.
 Tests seemed to be going well, but on Day 8, the morning sessions were stopped because the upper esophageal sphincter would not relax.

 From Jack’s daily report to EBTS:

 Day #9 EATS CLINIC – Christchurch, New Zealand